-- Evidence used to obtain offer as referred to on your CAS - you will need to submit any original documents that Cranfield University has listed on your CAS document that were used for your admission.
-Please note that UK Visas and Immigration will not accept copies of these documents.
+- Evidence used to obtain offer as referred to on your CAS - you will need to submit any documents that Cranfield University has listed on your CAS document that were used for your admission.

 - Evidence of your IELTS (International English Language Testing)

-- Academic Technology Approval Scheme (ATAS) - ATAS clearance is needed for some postgraduate study in the UK and in some areas of research that will last for longer than 6 months.
+- Academic Technology Approval Scheme (ATAS) - ATAS clearance is needed for some postgraduate study in the UK and in some areas of research.
 You must have a valid ATAS clearance certificate before you apply for your Tier 4 (General) visa.
 More information on how to apply is in the "Further documentation" section on this page.

 - Evidence of finances - you will need to provide evidence with your visa application that you are able to pay for your tuition fees and living expenses, or have a sponsor who will support you financially.